 Parts of NYC Transit’s radio communications system have been in service for many years.
-They still use legacy analog technology, and are near the end their useful lives.
+They still use legacy analog technology, and are near the end of their useful lives.
 In addition, soon we’ll be prohibited from using certain radio frequencies due to a congressional mandate that is set to take effect in the coming years.
 So, we’re replacing our old analog systems with new, more efficient, more reliable 700 & 800 MHz digital radio communication systems.
 The new systems will help us improve service, emergency response, maintenance, and service restoration communications.

 Subway Maintenance Operations

 To improve the reliability of the radio communications network used by our subway maintenance operations team, we will install equipment to support a new, 800 MHz radio system at five sites.
 The equipment includes new antennas atop monopoles (long, thin radio towers), and radio equipment in 10-foot by 16-foot pre-fabricated shelters.
 We chose these five sites because they provide the necessary coverage and are close to existing transit network access points.
 Enhancing this system will help provide outdoor street coverage to crews responding to subway incidents.